12 Mar 10 Essential Tips for Creating a Powerful WordPress Email Marketing Campaign for Your Business

 Of course, this also means you need to create a confirmation email.
 Within the confirmation, you’ll want to include a link that takes them back to your website to a ‘thank you’ page.
 On this thank you page, you can include links to some of your best content to get your user started on their content journey.

 You’re not alone when it comes to writing your thank you pages and confirmation emails.
-Feel free to use writing guides like Academadvisor to ensure you don’t miss anything out and check them over and edit them with tools like UK Writings, as suggested by UK Top Writers.
+Feel free to use writing guides to ensure you don’t miss anything out and check them over and edit them with tools online.

 Creating a Success Page